bjthe4/bjthe4/README.md

-### Hello there 👋, I'm Benedict Iroha an Upcoming Software engineer.
+### Hello there 👋, I'm Benedict Iroha an aspiring Software engineer.

 I graduated from Texas State University with a bachelor's degree in Industrial Engineering.
 My educational background provided me with a strong foundation in problem-solving and analytical thinking, which has been invaluable in my career journey.